pietrovitagliano/BabyGPT/README.md

    Run the `model_trainer.py` script to train and save the model.
 This script is designed to load an existing model if available, allowing for continued training across multiple sessions without losing previous progress.

 4. **Text Generation:**
-   Use the `text_generator.py` script to generate text based on the trained model.
+   Use the `text_generator.py` script to load the trained model and use it.
 Simply provide a starting phrase and the model will generate text in the learned style.

 ## Licence
 This project is licensed under the MIT License.
 See the LICENSE file for more details.